AdobeDocs/adobeio-events/support/faq.md

 however this is a non-negotiable requirement, you may choose to use the pull model instead, and leverage our [Journaling API](../intro/journaling_intro.md).

+#### What is the size of notifications when in batch delivery style?

+When registering a webhook to receive Adobe I/O Events notifications, you can select the delivery style:
+* either receiving one event at a time ("Single"): each event resulting in an HTTP request to the webhook URL
+* or multiple events together ("Batch"): in this case, HTTP requests will still remain near-real time,
+the batch size will vary according to the load of events in the associated queue and the batch size will be at max 2MB bytes and will contain a maximum of 100 events.

 ## About JWT

 #### What is JWT and what is it used for?